 3.3 The right to seek review of the decision

 If either the Complainant or the Respondent is not satisfied with the Final Written Decision, they have one opportunity to seek an internal review.
-In line with the accountability framework and the principle of local resolution and appropriate escalation, this review should be undertaken by the next most senior person to the person who managed the complaint (see Cochrane Management Accountabilities).
+In line with the accountability framework and the principle of local resolution and appropriate escalation, this review should be undertaken by the next most senior person to the person who managed the complaint (see Organizational Accountabilities).

 To seek a review the complainant or respondent should provide a written description of why they are dissatisfied with the decision, within one month of receiving the final decision.
 They must give reasons why they are challenging the decision.
-This written document (review request) should be sent to the postal or email address for complaints clearly marked as a request for review.
+This written document (review request) should be sent to the email address for complaints clearly marked as a request for review.
 It will be treated as private and confidential, but will be shared with the other parties to the original complaint (subject to any confidentiality requests made earlier).